Skip to main content Skip to navigation

 Check out our WSU Hemp Research page for details!

-Looking for new post-doc!
+Looking for new Project Manager and Post-doc!

-Undergraduate Internship position available for 2024!
+Undergraduate Internship positions available for 2025!

 Why “Cellular Metabolism and Engineering”?